 Welcome to the website dedicated to the languages of Fertis.
 This project as originally conceived was to create five language families with histories and interactions to create a fully fleshed out world.
 As time goes by, it may also grow to include language isolates or even additional families.
-For an overview of the world of Fertis, you can see my current progress here.
 A broad description of each of the five language families follows (n.b. most of the names are stand-ins until and appropriate autonym can be devised):

 The Dhməħyēn Language Family (so named for from the proto-language autonym) is meant to resemble the Indo-European languages.
 For the parameters in designing the initial language, I used the grammatical structures and grammatical words reconstructed from Proto-Indo-European, with changes made to fit my personal tastes.
 The daughter languages will be derived following very nearly the sound changes which occurred in the major branches and languages of the Indo-European family, but the grammatical innovations and lexical changes will not always follow a similar path.